Kabhi Alvida Naa Kehna: Release

-The teaser trailer for Kabhi Alvida Naa Kehna was unveiled alongside the theatrical release of Fanaa on 26 May 2006, as part of the film’s promotional campaign.
+The teaser trailer for Kabhi Alvida Naa Kehna was unveiled alongside the theatrical release of Fanaa on 26 May 2006, as part of the film's promotional campaign.
 The film premiered globally on 11 August 2006 and was released across more than 1,200 screens worldwide, marking one of the widest international releases for a Hindi-language film at the time.

 In the United States, the Motion Picture Association of America (MPAA) initially assigned the film an R rating for strong language and sexual content.
 Following an appeal by the distributors, the film was reclassified with a PG-13 rating.

 Reception

 Critical reception

-Kabhi Alvida Naa Kehna received mixed reviews in India and internationally.
-Critics praised its ensemble performances emotional complexity, soundtrack, and direction but many condemned the treatment of extramarital relationships, its excessive runtime, and melodramatic tone labeling them as the "key drawbacks" of the film.
+Kabhi Alvida Naa Kehna received mixed-to-positive reviews in India and internationally.
+Critics praised its ensemble performances, emotional complexity, and bold narrative treatment of extramarital relationships, though many noted its excessive runtime and melodramatic tone as key drawbacks.
 On Rotten Tomatoes, the film holds an approval rating of 58% based on 12 reviews, with the consensus stating: “Though ambitious in its attempt to explore infidelity and emotional isolation, Kabhi Alvida Naa Kehna is weighed down by its excessive runtime and melodramatic execution.”
 On IMDb, it has a rating of 6.1/10 based on over 23,000 user votes.

-In India, Rajeev Masand (IBNLive) gave the film 4 out of 5 stars, commending Johar’s control over narrative structure and his ability to elevate ordinary moments with dialogue and score.
+In India, Taran Adarsh from Bollywood Hungama called it Karan Johar’s "finest work to date," praising the screenplay's contrast between light and emotionally intense moments, and lauding the chemistry among the cast.
+Rajeev Masand (IBNLive) awarded the film 4 out of 5 stars, commending Johar's control over narrative structure and his ability to elevate ordinary moments with dialogue and score.
 Baradwaj Rangan noted the film was “too long, too weepy,” but appreciated its thematic depth and subversion of genre tropes.
-Nowrunning echoed this sentiment, applauding the film’s departure from traditional family-centric storytelling in favor of exploring uncomfortable emotional truths.
+Nowrunning echoed this sentiment, applauding the film's departure from traditional family-centric storytelling in favor of exploring uncomfortable emotional truths.

-Kaveree Bamzai (India Today) felt Johar lost his usual balance between emotional weight and levity, while Raja Sen (Rediff.com) criticized the film’s script, characters, and length, calling it "a mammoth 22-reel experience" with "cardboard characters and glitzy emptiness."
+However, not all feedback was positive.
+Kaveree Bamzai (India Today) felt Johar lost his usual balance between emotional weight and levity, while Raja Sen (Rediff.com) criticized the film's script, characters, and length, calling it "a mammoth 22-reel experience" with "cardboard characters and glitzy emptiness."

 Internationally, the film received a warmer reception.
-Neil Genzlinger of The New York Times praised the film’s visual excesses and comic timing, noting its larger-than-life appeal.
-Derek Elley of Variety highlighted the film’s emotional volatility and credited the performances of Amitabh Bachchan and Preity Zinta.
+Neil Genzlinger of The New York Times praised the film's visual excesses and comic timing, noting its larger-than-life appeal.
+Derek Elley of Variety highlighted the film's emotional volatility and credited the performances of Amitabh Bachchan and Preity Zinta.
 The Austin Chronicle lauded its restraint and internalized emotional tone, calling it a “slow and elegant descent into emotional tumult rarely explored in mainstream cinema.”